 Below Hyatsville, Wyoming we took a small side road and eventually reached a hill my van could not climb.
 We then hiked about two miles further west into the badlands.
 Eventually we worked our way up another hill and stumbled upon millions of shell fragments and Belemnites.
 The soil type and the fossils appeared the same as those I had seen at Red Gulch and Sheep Mountain but we were another 20 to 25 miles south of the Red Gulch site.

 Below is a picture of the surface on the hillside showing abundant Belemnite fragments.

 A closer image of the Belemnites in this region.

 Other sites: Shell, Wyoming and near Tensleep, Wyoming

 Near Shell, Wyoming we found a hill with the same order of fossils.
 Grypheae fossils in the lower portion of the hillside and then some broken bivalve shells and Belmnites higher up on the hill side.
-Also, just west of the town of Tensleep, Wyoming I saw some Gryphaea fossils but at that location there was no higher ground it having eroded away so there was not way to see if the same Belemnites would have been in that area before it was eroded.
+Also, just west of the town of Tensleep, Wyoming I saw some Gryphaea fossils but at that location there was no higher ground since it had eroded away so there was no opportunity to see if the same Belemnites would have been in that area before it was eroded.

 What did I observe and what can we learn from these fossils?